The undergraduate major in English literature

 Galarrita’s research focuses on early modern English drama and travel writing, premodern critical race studies, language and science fiction.

 Goodman's research and teaching ranges across several fields, including U.S. literature and culture, human rights, dissident literatures, and Jewish studies.

 Hawkes’ academic specialty is the poetry of John Milton.
 However, his publications span a variety of fields ranging from Darwinism, zombies and torture to, Chomsky, magic, and McCarthyism.

 Holbo studies American literature from the age of sentiment to the modernist era.

 Hope's work lives at the intersection of language and literature: using techniques from linguistics to explore literary texts, and literary texts as evidence for the linguistic history of English.

 A dedicated teacher, Horan has published nine books and more than thirty essays on Latin American and U.S. literature at the intersections of letters and biography, gender, digital humanities and literary translation.

 Irish studies the literature and culture of 16th-century England, with a particular focus on the history of emotion.

 Lester's specialization is African American literary and cultural studies.

 Devoney Looser is an internationally recognized scholar of British women’s writings, the history of the novel, and Jane Austen.
-The author or editor of eight books, she is a Guggenheim Fellow and NEH Public Scholar.
+The author or editor of nine books, she is a Guggenheim Fellow and an NEH Public Scholar.